HyrumClawson/startup-example/README.md

 * I have a chats collection which contains all the various chats as well as the messages contained within them.
 * The api now draws from the data base for information and then displays it when requested.
 * Everything seems like it's running smoothly which I'm overjoyed at.

+## Login Deliverable

+### Accomplished so Far
+* I've done it!
+Authentication services are now in place so that people can make profiles with a username and a password that they then must input again to login with.
+* Most of the code was borrowed from the simon login, I just had to manipulate it a bit to make it work with my other code.
+* Well essentially you can create a profile, and then after you're done you can click the home page and the logout button which will delete the token that was given to you to peruse the web application.
+But then when you input your information again you can push login and will have access to your profile and to the services.
+* A new collection of users was created in my startup database.
+In these Users are the email/username, hashed password, and the token that's given.
+* The services can now only be used by someone who is logged in to their profile.
+Otherwise the access is unauthorized.
+* And of course all the systems are collaborating together.
+The database is holding the data and when it is called it is providing it to the rest of the web application.
+End points and whatnot are all handled.
+Things seem to be working pretty all right.